Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

-Our main goal for the experimental procedure amounts to the verification and validity of our Empathic Prompting system, i.e., the integration of textual data and facial emotional expressions parameters to support human–AI interaction.
-Given the sensitive nature of the data collected—including emotional responses and conversational content—all participants were fully informed about the study’s aims and procedures.
-Participants were affiliated with either the Università Cattolica del Sacro Cuore in Milan or the University of Macerata, ensuring a high level of awareness and ethical compliance throughout the experimental process.
+Given the sensitive nature of the data collected (including emotional responses and conversational content) all participants were fully informed about the study’s aims and procedures.
+Participants were affiliated with University of xxx~\footnote{Anonymized due to double blind peer review process.}, ensuring a high level of awareness and ethical compliance throughout the experimental process.
 The procedure consists of these steps: \begin{enumerate} \item \textbf{Participant Onboarding}: Upon arrival, participants were seated comfortably and given a concise verbal overview of the study.
 The researcher introduced the experiment with the following explanation: ``\textit{We are conducting a study on Artificial Intelligence, exploring how textual data can be integrated with facial emotional expressions.
 After signing the informed consent form, you will view a series of images and then engage in a 5-minute conversation with a chatbot about what you saw and how you felt.}'' \item \textbf{Informed Consent}: Participants were then presented with the informed consent questionnaire, which detailed the study’s purpose, procedures, risks, and data protection measures.
 Each participant was assigned a unique identification code, which was verified to ensure consistency across all data collection phases.
-As all participants were researchers, they were fully aware of the ethical implications and voluntarily agreed to participate. \item \textbf{Visual Priming Stimulation}: Upon providing consent, participants underwent a visual priming procedure.
+As all participants were researchers, they were fully aware of the ethical implications and voluntarily agreed to participate. \item \textbf{Visual Priming Stimulation}: Upon providing consent, participants underwent a validated visual priming procedure~\cite{Kurdi2017OASIS}.
 They viewed a sequence of images structured to elicit discrete primary emotions by systematically interspersing emotionally evocative stimuli with neutral ones, a design intended to mitigate affective habituation.
 The presentation duration for each stimulus was fixed at one second. \item \textbf{Chatbot Interaction} Before initiating the conversation, participants received the following instruction: ``\textit{Begin a conversation with the chatbot by answering the question $<$ Talk about what you saw and what emotions you felt regarding the images you just viewed $>$.}''.
 Then, participants engaged in a free-form dialogue with the chatbot for a duration of five minutes.
 This interaction was intended to capture spontaneous emotional and cognitive reflections in response to the visual stimuli. \item \textbf{Post-Interaction Questionnaire}: Immediately after the chatbot session, participants were directed to complete a final questionnaire designed to assess their impressions of the chatbot interaction and their emotional state.
 The identification code used in the initial consent form was re-entered to ensure data linkage and integrity. \end{enumerate}